 The best news is that it will only take you around ten minutes to complete so even if you feel you don't have a lot of time, you should be able to squeeze this in :)

 Before we get stuck into this exercise, you might also want to go right ahead and sign up to be a Live Snap Love subscriber, because if you do, you'll get The Beginners Bootcamp as a bonus for signing up!
 The course gives you five actionable video lessons that will have you taking better photos in under a week.
 And you'll get your first lesson within the hour so you can get started today!
-Click on the image below to get started or find out more here.
+Get it whilst it's still free by clicking on the image below to get started or click here to find out more.

 You are going to need three small objects - I'm using Zombie figures since there are always several lying around for me to stand on at the moment (usually in my bare feet 😂) but anything you have lying around will be fine!
 Get yourself in a room near a window, or go outside if you can - anywhere that has plenty of light is ideal.